anishs37/anishs37/README.md

 Most of my Computer Science experience lies in machine learning, where I have worked with researchers at multiple institutions to develop novel ML models.
 One such project, where we developed a novel COVID-19 prediction model, was accepted for publication and presentation at the 2022 ACM SIGSPATIAL conference (the paper can be viewed <a href="https://dl.acm.org/doi/abs/10.1145/3557995.3566122" target="_blank">here</a>).

-Currently, I am a machine learning developer at <a href="https://vytal.ai/" target="_blank">Vytal</a>, where I am developing and integrating the gaze-tracking model for our quantitative brain health application.
+I was also the founding machine learning engineer at <a href="https://vytal.ai/" target="_blank">Vytal</a>, where I developed and integrated the gaze-tracking model for our quantitative brain health application, working with researchers from leading institutions in the process.

-This upcoming summer, I'll be joining Chicago Trading Companny as a Software Engineering Intern!
-More to come soon :).
+I'm also building Fari and will continue to do so this summer!
+Stay tuned for the journey : )

 In my free time, I like to play tennis, listen to music, and complete typing tests!